Up Close & Personal

 When you book a trip with us, prepare for the best whale watching in San Diego!
 Whether you are from the Southern California area or coming from any location around the world, it is well worth the trip for this whale watching tour that never goes out of season!
-Our on-staff Marine Biologists will, of course, have endless wildlife facts to share with passengers of all ages.
+Our on-staff Marine Biologists have endless wildlife facts to share with passengers of all ages.
 We share a love for educating adults and children about the beautiful marine ecosystem San Diego has to offer.
 If you or your family can’t wait to learn, take a look at our educational links about what we see to fill up on whale facts before your trip!

 Our Whale Guarantee

 We would love to be able to show you whales on every trip but sometimes these gentle giants just don’t want to be seen.
 So our promise to you is this: if you don’t see a whale or dolphin on your tour, you’ll receive a free pass to join us again for another try.
 If you do get to enjoy an exciting pod of dolphins but miss out on seeing a larger whale, then we’ll still invite you back with a 50% off pass (valid on full price tickets only.
 Not to be combined with any other offers or discounts).
 Either way, you can’t lose!

 December through April Join us as we observe part of the longest migration of any mammal on earth!
 Reaching up to 45 ft. in length and weighing up to 40 tons, Gray Whales depart from their summer feeding grounds in Alaska and migrate south along the west coast to the isolated lagoons of Baja California, Mexico to mate and give birth.
 We are lucky enough to see both the south and northbound migraters up until the end of April.
 Although we are just one passing point along their route, Gray Whales travel up to 12,000 miles, roundtrip, on an annual basis!
 Because they hug the coast during their migration, we can spot these gentle giants within only a few miles from the coast!